SimVascular/svSolver/README.md

  MacOS 10.13 (clang 8.1)
  ```

-## Building with Make

-To build directly with make files, please see the README files in the "BuildWithMake" directory.
-Simple scripts are provided to build on Windows, Linux, MacOS as described.
+ svSolve can also be built from VTK local and custom installs (see below).

 ## Building with CMake

-The svSolver project can use CMake to create the Makefiles used to compile and link the source into a binary executable.
+The svSolver project uses CMake to create the Makefiles used to compile and link the source into a binary executable.
-The solver may also be built using a locally installed version of VTK.
-See below.

  ### Building on Ubuntu 16.04

  #### Software prerequisites
  svSolver requires a CMake version of 3.6 or higher.
 The CMake version obtained using apt-get may be have a lower version number.
  A CMake 3.11 version can be installed by following the instructions [here](https://peshmerge.io/how-to-install-cmake-3-11-0-on-ubuntu-16-04/).

  svSolver uses Fortran90.
 A Fortran90 compiler can be installed using
  ```